RPi-Distro/pi-gen/README.md

  4. Web browser will show Raspberry Pi desktop.
  5. Jamulus will automatically launch at startup.
  6. If JAMULUS_SERVER was configured, Jamulus will automatically connect (and shutdown after JAMULUS_TIMEOUT minutes)
- 7. Double-click on desktop icon "Jamulus Start" to  launch Jamulus.
+ 7. Double-click on a jamming app desktop icon:
+   -- "Jamulus Start" to launch Jamulus.
- 8. Double-click on desktop icon "SonoBus Start" to  launch SonoBus.
+   -- "SonoBus Start" to launch SonoBus.
+   -- "JamTaba Start" to launch JamTaba.
+   -- "QJackTrip Start" to launch QJackTrip.
  8. Double-click on desktop icon "Off Switch" to shut down Raspberry Pi.

 ### Customizable Settings